Banele-dev/Banele-dev.github.io/README.md

 Duties:

-o	Write, test, and maintain Python scripts to automate tasks and processes, ensuring high performance and responsiveness to requests from front-end applications.
+* Write, test, and maintain Python scripts to automate tasks and processes, ensuring high performance and responsiveness to requests from front-end applications.

-o	Design and implement data processing and data analysis workflows using Python libraries like pandas, NumPy, and others to handle large datasets efficiently.
+* Design and implement data processing and data analysis workflows using Python libraries like pandas, NumPy, and others to handle large datasets efficiently.

-o	Develop automation solutions to streamline business processes, reduce manual effort, and improve accuracy using Python.
+* Develop automation solutions to streamline business processes, reduce manual effort, and improve accuracy using Python.

-o	Collaborate with cross-functional teams, participate in code reviews, and provide constructive feedback to ensure high code quality and knowledge sharing.
+* Collaborate with cross-functional teams, participate in code reviews, and provide constructive feedback to ensure high code quality and knowledge sharing.

-o	Identify bottlenecks and bugs in the scripts, and devise solutions to address performance issues and ensure optimal operation.
+* Identify bottlenecks and bugs in the scripts, and devise solutions to address performance issues and ensure optimal operation.

-o	Develop web scraping solutions using Selenium to extract data from websites, ensuring compliance with legal and ethical standards.
+* Develop web scraping solutions using Selenium to extract data from websites, ensuring compliance with legal and ethical standards.

 2. Anglo American